The report does not state that Hunter Biden was directly paid by Elena Baturina. The timing of the report has raised doubts about its authenticity.

 Apart from the fact that the latest report does not offer any new and conclusive evidence of Hunter’s alleged misdeeds, the timing of its release – six weeks before the presidential elections - has raised questions over the authenticity of the findings.
 It has been authored by Republican senators Ron Johnson of Wisconsin and Charles E. Grassley of Iowa.
 The New York Times remarked, “The panel’s Republican chairman, Senator Ron Johnson of Wisconsin, had made no secret of his political ambitions for his report, boasting for weeks that his findings would demonstrate Mr. Biden’s “unfitness for office.”
 Instead, the result delivered on Wednesday appeared to be little more than a rehashing of unproven allegations pushed by Mr. Trump and his allies and media reports — which echoed a Russian disinformation campaign — that amplified the accusations against Mr. Biden six weeks before Election Day.”

-A BBC report stated that Utah Republican Senator Mitt Romney slammed the committee's investigation as "a political exercise".
-"It is not the legitimate role of government, for Congress or for taxpayer expense, to be used in an effort to damage political opponents," he said.
+A BBC report stated that Utah Republican Senator Mitt Romney slammed the committee's investigation as "a political exercise."
+"It is not the legitimate role of government, for Congress or for taxpayer expense, to be used to damage political opponents," he said.

 Despite the Republicans' insinuations about Hunter having unfairly made profits through his business activities abroad, no evidence of financial wrongdoing with respect to his association with Burisma has been found.
 On June 4, 2020, Reuters reported that an audit of thousands of old case files by Ukrainian prosecutors found no evidence of wrongdoing on the part of Hunter Biden, the former prosecutor general, who had launched the audit.
 Another report published by Reuters in October 2019 quoted former Ukraine prosecutor Yuriy Lutsenko confirming that from the point of view of Ukrainian law, Hunter didn’t violate anything.